sarlijes/Worklist/README.md

 # Worklist

-This project is a JavaFX app, which allows a user to keep track of and manage their work list.
-The app has been developed for a machinery shop called [Monikoneistus](https://www.monikoneistus.fi/)
+This project is a JavaFX desktop app, which allows a user to keep track of and manage their work list.
+The app has been developed for a machinery shop called [Monikoneistus](https://www.monikoneistus.fi/).
 It is a course project for the [Software Engineering](https://ohjelmistotekniikka-hy.github.io/) course at University or Helsinki.

 ## Documentation